KhronosGroup/Vulkan-Docs/README.md

 The header file (src/vulkan/vulkan.h) and many parts of the specification and reference page documents are generated from descriptions in the XML API Registry (src/spec/vk.xml).
-All the generated files are checked into the repository, and should not be modified directly.
-If you change vk.xml, you can regenerated these files by going to src/spec and running:
+The generated files, with the exception of vulkan.h, are not checked into the repository.
+If you change vk.xml, you can regenerate the header by going to src/spec and running:

-* make clobber (get rid of all old generated files)
+* make clobber install

-* make full_install (regenerate all the files)
+The other generated files are built as required via dependencies in doc/specs/vulkan/Makefile .